Mirza Masroor Ahmad: Geert Wilders controversy

-Condemning of Grand Mufti of Saudi Arabia's Anti-Church Edict
+Condemnation of Grand Mufti of Saudi Arabia's anti-church edict

 On 8 April 2012, Mirza Masroor Ahmad condemned the fatwa (edict) of Abdul Aziz al-Shaikh, Grand Mufti of Saudi Arabia calling for the destruction of all churches in Saudi Arabia and surrounding Arab states.

 Innocence of Muslims

-In his Friday Sermons of 21 and 28 September 2012, the Caliph strongly condemned the anti-Islamic film Innocence of Muslims.
+In his Friday Sermons of 21 and 28 September 2012, Masroor Ahmad strongly condemned the anti-Islamic film Innocence of Muslims.
 He said that Muslim emotions against the film were justified to an extent; however he also condemned the reaction to the film by some Muslims with riots resulting in at least 75 deaths worldwide.
 The Friday Sermons were attended by many media outlets including the BBC and a news station from New Zealand.
 He said Muslims should react by invoking durood (praise) upon Muhammad.
 He also indicated that the creators and benefactors of the film would all suffer a great torment by God.

 Charlie Hebdo attack

 On 7 January 2015, gunmen forced their way into the offices of the satirical French newspaper Charlie Hebdo in Paris.
 They shot and killed 12 people during the attack.
-The attack was linked to cartoons mocking the Islamic prophet Muhammad that Charlie Hebdo had published in recent years.
-The Caliph categorically condemned the terrorist attacks.
+The attack was linked to cartoons mocking Muhammad that Charlie Hebdo had published in recent years.
+Masroor Ahmad categorically condemned the terrorist attacks.
 He said that the attacks had nothing to do with the true teachings of Islam and that the perpetrators and anyone found to be involved should be punished in accordance with the law.
 He further added that such cartoons grieved and pained peace-loving Muslims throughout the world and were to be condemned, but any form of violent or illegal response could never be justified and was completely against the teachings of Islam.
-The caliph also stated that taking to the streets in protest was not an appropriate response but rather Muslims should respond by increasing in prayer and offering salutations to Muhammad.
+He also stated that taking to the streets in protest was not an appropriate response but rather Muslims should respond by increasing in prayer and offering salutations to Muhammad.

 Response to persecution

 Lahore massacre

 On 28 May 2010, two Ahmadi mosques in Lahore, Pakistan, came under attack from the Tehrik-i-Taliban Pakistan Punjab wing.
-The attacks were carried out nearly simultaneously at Darul Al Zikr Mosque in Garhi Shahu and Bait Al Noor Mosque in Model Town, both 15 km apart.
+The attacks were carried out nearly simultaneously at Darul Al Zikr Mosque in Garhi Shahu and Bait Al Noor Mosque in Model Town.
 Ninety-four people were killed in the incident (including one attacker) with 108 injured.
 Another attacker was captured by the worshippers.

-The Caliph issued two press releases urging members of the Community to exercise patience and prayers and that in response, 'no inappropriate action would be shown by any Ahmadi'.
+Masroor Ahmad issued two press releases urging members of the community to exercise patience and prayers and that in response, "no inappropriate action would be shown by any Ahmadi".